AlCalzone/node-tradfri-client/README.md

 const tradfri = new TradfriClient(hostname: string, customLogger: LoggerFunction);
 const tradfri = new TradfriClient(hostname: string, options: TradfriOptions);
 ```
-As the 2nd parameter, you can provide a custom logger function or some options.
+As the 2nd parameter, you can provide a custom logger function or an object with some or all of the options shown below.
 By providing a custom logger function to the constructor, all diagnostic output will be sent to that function.
 By default, the `debug` module is used instead.
 The logger function has the following signature:
 ```TS
 type LoggerFunction = (
     message: string,